rfbergeron/bompiler/IDEAS.md

 ## Storage of string constants
 Currently, the type checker/symbol table is repsonsible for tracking string constants.
-It would make more sense for the string set to track them in some way, it would also make more sense for the constants to be registered when the abstract syntax tree is built, since the value and type of constants are known when the tree node is generated.
+It would make more sense for the string set to track them in some way; it would also make more sense for the constants to be registered when the abstract syntax tree is built, since the value and type of constants are known when the tree node is generated.